 This module introduces students to the fundamental concepts of financial analytics.
-Students will learn various tools and techniques such as data mining, pattern matching and data visualisation to analyse data and perform financial modeling to support business decisions.
-Students will gain an overview of accounting information systems and learn how to operate an ERP system.
+Students will learn various tools and techniques such as programming language for data wrangling and manipulation to prepare data ready for Machine Learning as well as data visualisation to analyse data to recommend solutions to identified business problems.

 This module gives an overview of the Singapore income tax system and its tax administration.
 It introduces the tax concepts and principles in the areas of individual and corporate taxation as well as goods and services tax.
 Students will learn to prepare income tax computations for resident individuals and companies, including applying tax concepts in tax planning strategies.